Writing a winning nomination for the Analysis in Government (AiG) Awards

 Competition is fierce and we’d like to see as many great entries as possible, so we’ve put together these tips for writing an outstanding nomination:

-Read our Analysis in Government Awards 2022 article for more detail on each category and what would make a winning entry.
+Visit our fifth Analysis in Government Awards page for more detail on each category and what would make a winning entry.

 The nomination form